silence-mayday/CTF/202004-IntroSecCon-NeverLan-CTF/Look-into-the-past.md

 indexsqlite_autoindex_passwords_1passwords
 	!nBNfDKbP5n
 ```
-The password is there, but this is not the recommended way to search for this if you have access to the database :)
+As you can see, the password is there, but this is not the recommended way to search for information in a SQLite database file, especially if you have access to the database :)

-Ok so now we've found `$pass1`, `$pass2`, and `$pass3`.
-Let's decode the file that's holding the flag!
+Ok so we had found `$pass1`, `$pass2`, and `$pass3`.
+It was time to decode the file that was holding the flag hostage!

 * * *